efthimispegas/dashboard-demo/README.md

-# A simple but elegant Demo that presents a login flow UI
+# A simple Dashboard UI using React.

+This Demo presents a simple but elegant Login page that takes you to the user Dashboard.
+The UI flow is simple and there is no other logic behind the authentication and/or the dashboard page.

 ## Setting up the environment